zzkeihou/CHATGPT-Email-Automation/README.md

 Install the app in your workspace

-Step 2: Writing the Code
+Step 2: Writing the Python script
 ```python
 import slack_sdk